gkssk925/Premium/our-LSTMClassifier/README.md

 ---
-All works were commited by Hyojin Kim./
+All works were commited by Hyojin Kim.

 Text Classification baed on LSTM on tesing environmnet document.
 ---